-Additionally, the Municipal Permit requires a ROWD at the end of each Municipal Permit cycle.
-This includes an assessment of the SWMP effectiveness in improving the Authority's focused priority condition.
-The assessment documents monitoring results and actions implemented in comparison with goals set in the WQIP.
+Additionally, the Municipal Permit requires an ROWD at the end of the Municipal Permit cycle.
+This will include an assessment of the SWMP effectiveness in improving the Authority's focused priority condition.
+The assessment will document monitoring results and actions implemented in comparison with goals set during preparation of the WQIP.
 Lessons learned from this assessment will guide an adaptive management process that may lead to modifications to the SWMP as the Authority reevaluates its focused priority condition, water quality goals and schedules, water quality improvement strategies and BMPs, and monitoring and assessment programs.
 As progress toward achieving goals is made, the Authority's focused priority condition will be re-evaluated, and new priorities will be identified if appropriate.

 The Authority has reserved this section to identify and document future changes to the Effectiveness Assessment Component of the SWMP.
 Section 13.0 of this SWMP details the program modifications made to the March 2008 version of the SWMP to bring this document into compliance with the renewed Municipal Permit and Industrial Permit.
-Changes made are listed below.